gl7ph/volga-ng-assignment/README.md

 There is both a desktop and mobile UI available for perusal.
 Both perform the same functions but are calibrated for different viewport sizes.

-On mobile devices, the keyboard type will be different based on the type of input focused.
+On mobile devices, the keyboard type will vary based on the type of input focused.

 Example: A numpad will be shown for phone input fields.